dawsonmv/Stage3DtoPNG/README.md

 - private var pngRender:Stage3DtoPNG;

-You have a few options when first creating the render pertaining to the bitmap ( width, height, transparency, fill ).
-Transparency defaults to true and the fill defaults to 0x00000000.
-The width and height should be set to your view width and height, if it is not your image will be cropped.
+You have a few options when first creating the render pertaining to the bitmap ( width, height, useRGBA ).
+The width and height should be set to your contex3D.backBuffer width and height.
+Setting your width and height larger will not scale your image, if it is smaller your image will be cropped.
+By default useRGBA is false for speed, this creates a 24bit image.
+If useRGBA is set to true then 32bit png will be created.

-To preserve alphas do this:
+For 24bit png use:

 - pngRender = new Stage3DPNG( viewWidth, viewHeight );

-For no transparency and a black fill use:
+For a 32bit png use:

-- pngRender = new Stage3DtoPNG( viewWidth, viewHeight, false, 0xffffff);
+- pngRender = new Stage3DtoPNG( viewWidth, viewHeight, true);

 Next you must initialize where the png sequence will be saved.
 A new directory will automatically be created inside the documents folder.
 To compress the png files set the last option to true.
 Compression takes a while so it is off by default.